Merck Manual

 VIEW PROFESSIONAL VERSION

-Persistent truncus arteriosus is a birth defect where a single, large blood vessel exits the heart, instead of a separate pulmonary artery and aorta.
-Deoxygenated blood from the right side of the heart and oxygenated blood from the left side of the heart both enter this single large vessel (the truncus arteriosus) and a mixture of oxygenated and deoxygenated blood then flows to the body and lungs.
+Persistent truncus arteriosus is a birth defect in which a single, large blood vessel (a truncus) exits the heart, instead of a separate pulmonary artery and aorta.
+The pulmonary artery comes off the truncus directly and a ventricular septal defect is always present.
+Deoxygenated blood from the right side of the heart and oxygenated blood from the left side of the heart both enter this single large vessel (the truncus arteriosus), and a mixture of oxygenated and deoxygenated blood then flows to the body and lungs.

 • Symptoms include a bluish coloration of the skin (cyanosis) and symptoms of heart failure, including shortness of breath, poor feeding, sweating, and rapid breathing.